throwaway-lamden/rubixdao/documentation/oracle.md

 **Cannot be called**

-Sets the constants to their default value.
-As of now, you cannot pass arguments, and you have to manually modify the code.

-The default values are as follows:
+Sets the owner to the caller as follows.

 ```python
 operator.set(ctx.caller)
 ```